Over a Century of Music

 We are committed to new music and have commissioned and/or premiered more than 300 works.
 The annual Composer Institute, directed by Kevin Puts, has boosted the careers of nearly 150 emerging composers.

 In 2017 the Orchestra launched the Rosemary and David Good Fellowship, a two-year program intended to encourage greater diversity in the orchestral field by supporting the career development of outstanding young musicians of African American, Latin American and Native American descent as they embark on professional orchestral careers.
-To date, four musicians have served as Good Fellows.
+To date, six musicians have served as Good Fellows.

 We are intentionally building concert programs to feature more works by AMELIA (African, Middle Eastern, Latin, Indigenous, Asian) composers and performances by AMELIA artists, exploring music both contemporary and historic.
 We acknowledge the abundance of musical voices that have been overlooked, and we are committed to learning, programming and centering these voices as we move forward.